amanshenoy/mesh-viewer/readme.md

 ## Tweakable settings
 ### Render Mode

-Once the application has been launched, the first changeable setting is of render mode (triangles, lines, points).
-This chooses the primitive given to the fragment shader by the rasterisation process.
+Once the application has been launched, the first tweakable setting is of render mode (triangles, lines, points).
+This chooses the primitive used by the rasterisation process.

 ![](https://github.com/amanshenoy/object-viewer/blob/main/demonstrations/render_mode.gif)